huBioinfo/CytoCommunity/README.md

 ![header](support/logo.png)

-# Unsupervised and supervised discovery of tissue cellular neighborhoods from cell phenotypes with CytoCommunity(v1.0.0)
+# Unsupervised and supervised discovery of tissue cellular neighborhoods from cell phenotypes with CytoCommunity

 ## Contents